kipraske/grunt-wordpress-auto-versioning/README.md

-# grunt-wordpress-auto-versioning
+# grunt-wordpress-git-hash-versioning

-> Adds the current commit hash to the version of a WordPress theme.
+> Adds the current commit hash to the version of a WordPress theme CSS file or a plugin file.
 Useful for keeping track of which version is on which environment while we are still in development.
-This also works for plugin files too.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`